-Several existing studies often reported that the frequency of cooperation changes as people experience playing repeated games (see discussion in Dal Bó and Fréchette (2014)).
-Since the welfare is uniquely determined by the overall cooperation rates in our payoff setting (the additive separability payoff structure), the shift of the overall cooperation rates imply the shift of welfare of the two players.
+Several existing studies have reported that the frequency of cooperation changes as people experience playing repeated games (see discussion in Dal Bó and Fréchette, 2014).
+Since welfare is uniquely determined by the overall cooperation rates in our payoff setting (the additive separability payoff structure), a shift of overall cooperation rates implies a shift of welfare of the two players.

-To examine the impact of the experience of repeated games on overall cooperation rates, we perform the reduced-form, linear regression analysis, explained in Appendix 2 in details.
+To examine the impact of the experience of repeated games on overall cooperation rates, we perform a reduced-form, linear regression analysis, which is explained in detail in Appendix 2.
 The results indicate that, although there are some experience effects on action choices, the sizes of the effects are not remarkably large in our data.
-We also find qualitatively similar results on signal-contingent cooperation rates which are also reported in Appendix 2.
+In addition, we find qualitatively similar results on signal-contingent cooperation rates, which are also reported in Appendix 2.

-We also investigate the effect of experience on retaliation intensities.
-Here we perform a similar, reduced-form regression analysis, explained in Appendix 2 in details.
+Furthermore, we investigate the effect of experience on retaliation intensities.
+Here, we perform a similar, reduced-form regression analysis, explained in Appendix 2 in detail.
 The results indicate that the retaliation intensities do not change remarkably as our subjects gain experience.

-7. Estimation of Individual Strategies - Methodology
+7. Estimation of Individual Strategies-Methodology

-In this and the following sections, we present the direct estimation of individual strategies of our subjects.
-Given the recent consensus in the literature of experimental repeated game that there is substantial heterogeneity of strategies subjects employ (see Dal Bó and Fréchette (2014) for a review), we do not specifically pick up only a single class of strategy (i.e. g-TFT) and fit the data to determine the model parameters.
-Rather, we list various strategies our subjects could take, and estimate the frequency that each strategy emerges among our subjects to assess the prevalence of the strategies.
+In this and the following Section 8, we present the direct estimation of individual strategies of our subjects.
+Given the recent consensus in the literature of experimental repeated game that there is substantial heterogeneity of strategies employed by subjects (for a review, see Dal Bó and Fréchette, 2014), we do not specifically pick only a single class of strategy (i.e., g-TFT) and fit the data to determine the model parameters.
+Rather, we list various strategies our subjects could adopt, and estimate the frequency with which each strategy emerges among our subjects to assess the prevalence of the strategies.
 The primary goal of the exercise here is to verify our findings in Section 6 and to perform more detailed analyses on g-TFT strategies and retaliation intensities from the viewpoint of individual strategies.

-The methodology we employ here is the Strategy Frequency Estimation Method (SFEM) developed by Dal Bó and Fréchette (2011).
-The SFEM is a maximum likelihood estimation (MLE) of a finite mixture model of strategies subjects individually use, where model parameters to be estimated are the frequencies of each strategy emerging among subjects, and the parameter $\gamma$ which controls stochastic mistakes of action choices or implementation error, whose probability of occurrence is $1/(1 + \exp(1/\gamma))$ .
-The details of the computation of the likelihood is provided in Appendix 3.
+The methodology we employ here is the SFEM developed by Dal Bó and Fréchette (2011).
+The SFEM is a maximum likelihood estimation (MLE) of a finite mixture model of strategies that subjects individually use, in which model parameters to be estimated are the frequencies of each strategy emerging among subjects, and parameter γ which controls stochastic mistakes of action choices or implementation error, whose probability of occurrence is $1/(1 + \exp(1/\gamma))$.
+The details of the computation of the likelihood are provided in Appendix 3.
 The underlying assumption is that each subject keeps employing a specific strategy across all repeated games in each treatment.
-The validity of this method is verified in the Monte-Carlo simulations in Fudenberg, Rand, and Dreber (2012), in which, closely related to our study, they correctly dissociate g-TFT players from players employing other strategies.
+The validity of this method is verified in the Monte Carlo simulations in Fudenberg, Rand, and Dreber (2012), in which, closely related to our study, the authors correctly dissociate g-TFT players from players employing other strategies.

 In Appendix 4, we perform robustness checks of the SFEM estimates using only the final two repeated games.
-The SFEM estimates have little changes in both treatments, which would not occur if our subjects systematically changed their strategies across repeated games.
-This is also consistent with our findings in Section 6 where we do not find remarkable changes in either the cooperation rates or the retaliation intensities as our subjects gain experiences across repeated games.
+The SFEM estimates have few changes in each treatment, which would not occur if our subjects systematically changed their strategies across repeated games.
+This is consistent with our findings in Section 6, where we do not find remarkable changes in either the cooperation rates or the retaliation intensities as our subjects gain experience across repeated games.